 The road sign has neon instead of light bulbs.
 Missing, are the wording

-This is one of the first 8 Burger Chef's of IN, MI and OH.
+This is one of the first 8 Burger Chef's of IN, IL and WI.

-This is probally the first Burger Chef on 1300 W. 16th Street, Indianapolis IN, home of BURGER CHEF until 1969.
+This is probably the first Burger Chef at 3200 W. 16th Street, Indianapolis IN, home of BURGER CHEF until 1969.

 ** The more I learn, the more I think this photo is of the first Burger Chef .
 Here is what makes me think this, by the end of the year of 1958, bc had already refined the look that would be used for the first 4 to 5 years.
 This photo closest resembled the original drawing of the concept building in 1957.
 By the end of the 1st year (1958) the road sign had light bulbs and the back kite in the building was removed and only the forward most kite was built.
 Comparing it to the first store photo from the book, "Lost Indianapolis", the painted parking spots look identical to this photo.
-The first bc was located at 1300 W. 16th St, near Stadium Drive, Indianapolis IN - Spring 1958.
+The first bc was located at 3200 W. 16th St, a few miles from the Indianapolis Motor Speedway, Indianapolis IN - Opened- Spring 1958.